 As we will see, most of these accidents are caused by the negligence of either the truck drivers or their employers.

 If you or someone you love has been injured in a truck accident in Augusta, we want you to know that you may be entitled to substantial financial compensation for your losses.
-The Jackson Law Offices, P.C. can help.
+M. Austin Jackson Attorney at Law can help.

 Fatal Truck Accidents Were On the Decline in Georgia… But Not Anymore